missionpinball/mpf-docs/tutorial/2_creating_a_new_machine.rst

 match up with what MPF is expecting.

-That said, not every new version of MPF has changes to the YAML file, so that’s why the YAML file config_version and the MPF version aren’t the same.
+That said, not every new version of MPF has changes to the YAML file, so that’s why the YAML file config_version and the MPF version aren't the same.

 Adding versioning to YAML files also means it’s easy us to migrate config files from older versions to newer versions.
 (We have a config migration tool that does this, so when we change MPF, you don't have to change your configs.)